hanruihua/rda_ros/README.md

 ### Dynamic collision avoidance

 We provide the dynamic collision avoidance examples in Gazebo shown as follows.
-To run these exampreference path that the RDA planner should follow. les, please see [example/dynamic_collision_avoidance](https://github.com/hanruihua/rda_ros/tree/main/example/dynamic_collision_avoidance) for detail.
+To run these examples, please see [example/dynamic_collision_avoidance](https://github.com/hanruihua/rda_ros/tree/main/example/dynamic_collision_avoidance) for detail.